weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 keyterms = ['A', 'B', 'C', 'D', 'E', 'F', 'G']
 ```

 In general, `average_graph` works as the following steps.
 First, each network will be represented as an n×n matrix (n = the number of key-terms).
-Each value in the matrix will be 1 or 0, with 1 = 'connected link' and 0 = 'unconnected'.
+Each value in the matrix will be 1 or 0, with 1 = 'connected' and 0 = 'unconnected'.
 Second, a mean matrix based on all matrices will be defined and converted to a NetworkX graph.
 Third, the average network will be converted to a PFNet if the argument `PFNet`=TRUE.
 Finally, if the argument `n_core` is an integer, for example, 4, an average network containing only the four most important key-terms and related links will be returned.
-If the argument `n_core` is None (i.e., the default value), an average network containing all key-terms and links will be returned.
+If the argument `n_core` is False (i.e., the default value), an average network containing all key-terms and links will be returned.

 Now, I will show you three approaches to generating average networks.
 NOTE: I only recommend the first and the second approach, and the third approach is just shown for explanations.
 The first approach (i.e., `average1`) generates an average PFNet containing all key-terms.
 The second approach (i.e., `average2`) generates an average PFNet **BUT** only containing the four most important key-terms and related links.
 The third approach (i.e., `average3`) generates an average non-PFNet graph with weighted edges.